MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/agents/_shared/v2/qa-agent-version.md

 0. Click **Capabilities**.

 0. Look for the `Agent.Version` capability.
  > You can check this value against the latest published agent version.
-See [Visual Studio Team Services Build and Release Agent](https://github.com/Microsoft/vsts-agent/releases) and check the page for the highest version number listed.
+See [VSTS Build and Release Agent](https://github.com/Microsoft/vsts-agent/releases) and check the page for the highest version number listed.

 0. Each agent automatically updates itself when it runs a task that requires a newer version of the agent.
 But if you want to manually update some agents, right-click the pool, and then click **Update all agents**.